 Provide counsel and strategic advice to clients regarding environmental management, mediation and dispute resolution, claim and litigation support services, insurance claim/coverage matters, and compliance and enforcement related issues.

-Provide marketing, business development and project management services to nationwide rm.
+Provide marketing, business development and project management services to nationwide environmental consulting firm.

 Assist in the analysis of potential investment opportunities; recently worked on a $12 million debenture offering and provided advice and oversight as to the private placement memorandum, type and formation of relevant entities and drafted numerous agreements to ensure appropriate control and management.

 Identified and marketed energy companies on behalf of a not-for-profit international medical humanitarian organization to sponsor medical missions using company proceeds received through the United Nations Iraqi Food for Oil Program; activities included coordination with U.N.
 Sanctions Committee staff, U.S. agencies and domestic and international representatives of energy companies.